 Charter Trips: Charter trips are available for groups of 6 or more.
 This means your group has reserved the entire trip.
 Ask us for details on chartering a trip!

-Cancelled Trips: We reserve the right to cancel a trip due to insufficient reservations, water or weather conditions.
+Canceled Trips: WRO reserves the right to cancel a trip due to insufficient reservations, weather or water conditions.
 In such cases, a full refund for the trip is given.
-If possible, we will offer an option of a different trip of comparable type.
+If possible, we will offer the option of a different or comparable type trip.

 The South Fork of the Flathead trip begins and ends in Kalispell, Montana.

 Fly commercially into Kalispell, Montana.
 Delta, Alaska/Horizon, United, Allegiant, Frontier and US Airways offer flights into Glacier International Airport (FCA).
 A variety of car rentals are available should you decide to visit Glacier National Park before or after your trip.
 Please alert our office of your arrival time and we can arrange to pick you up.

 We will provide transportation from Kalispell to the Rich Ranch the day before your trip is scheduled to begin.
 Please make sure you arrive in Kalispell before 3 p.m.
 We will have cabins reserved, dinner reservations and orientation at the Rich Ranch.
 We will need to have our gear ready early the next morning so after dinner and orientation, it’s time to get packed for our morning departure.
 A short drive to the trailhead and we’ll be on our way.

 Make your reservations at the Red Lion Hotel (1-800-547-8010) or Travellodge (1-406-755-6123) in Kalispell.
 The hotel will provide shuttle service from the airport.

 We provide transportation back to the Red Lion Hotel in Kalispell where we typically have an optional farewell dinner that evening.